bfrgoncalves/find_BRIG_gaps/README.md

   -f REFERENCEFASTA (Required = True)
   			.fasta file with the reference sequence to retrieve the gap sequences

+  -a GFFFILE (Required = False)
+        .gff file to modify with the gaps found

   -o RESULTSFILENAME (Required = True)
   			Name to give to the results files (.fasta and .gff)

+  -m ISMULTIPLECONTIGCOMPARISON (Required = True)
+        True if is a multiple contig comparison, false if not

 # Example of usage